-Let’s Listen and Talk is a new online service from The Elizabeth Foundation, offering reliable and up‑to‑date information, advice and support to parents and professionals caring for babies, toddlers and preschoolers with a hearing loss, from birth to 5 years.
+Let’s Listen and Talk is a new online service from The Elizabeth Foundation, offering reliable and up‑to‑date information, advice and support to parents and professionals caring for deaf babies, toddlers and preschoolers, from birth to 5 years.

 The Elizabeth Foundation has created Let’s Listen and Talk for families who want to help their child develop listening, spoken language and communication skills during the crucial preschool years, but who are unable to access our services in person.

 Let’s Listen and Talk takes you step‑by‑step through the process of building your child’s listening and speaking skills

 What Let's Listen and Talk offers you and your child

 By joining the Let’s Listen and Talk programme, you and your child can benefit from: